 Harvesting Leaves For Your Cat

 If you would like to harvest the leaves for your cat, the levels of nepetalactone in the plant are highest when it’s flowering.
 The leaves, flowers, and stem are all safe for your cat.
 Securely tie a string around a bunch of leafy, flowering stems, and then cut them below the string.
 Hang-dry your catmint in a cool, dark place like a closet where the cats can’t reach it.

-You can also dehydrate your catmint using either a dehydrator or the oven.
+You can also dehydrate your catmint using either a food dehydrator or the oven.
 If you use a dehydrator, follow manufacturer’s directions for drying herbs.
 If doing so in the oven, set the oven at the lowest-possible setting.
 Spread out your leafy, flowery stems on a cookie sheet and put it inside.
 Place something in the door of the oven to keep it cracked open to allow moisture to escape, and check it regularly.

-When it’s dry and crumbly, it’s ready to store in an airtight container or heavy ziplock bag.
+When it’s dry and crumbly, it’s ready to store in an airtight container or heavy Ziploc bag.
 To keep all catmints fresh for your feline friends, store the dried plant in your freezer to ensure its potency for a longer period of time.

 Pests and Diseases

 Amusingly, the most common pest for catmint is… cats.
 Freshly-transplanted plants should be given some form of screen or cover to keep cats away while they get adjusted, as the aroma of bruised nepeta leaves will bring all the cats to your yard.
 There is an old saying about nepeta cataria which reads,